r12rohan/Real-time_Chat_App/README.md

 * WebSockets: FastAPI WebSocket

 # API Endpoints
-* POST /signup - Register a new user
+* POST /signup - Register a new user.
-* POST /login - Login and get JWT token
+* POST /login - Login and get JWT token.
-* DELETE /delete-user?user_id=<UUID> - Delete user by ID
+* DELETE /delete-user?user_id=<UUID> - Delete user by ID.
-* POST /rooms/ – Create a new chat room
+* POST /rooms/ – Create a new chat room.
-* GET /rooms/ – List all available chat rooms
+* GET /rooms/ – List all available chat rooms.
-* DELETE /rooms/{room_id} – Delete a chat room by its ID
+* DELETE /rooms/{room_id} – Delete a chat room by its ID.
 * websocket /ws/chat/{room_name}/{username}

 # How to Run
-1. Clone the repository
+1. Clone the repository.

-2. Install dependencies
+2. Install dependencies.
 pip install -r requirements.txt

-3. Start the server
+3. Start the server.
 uvicorn main:app --reload
 Server will be running at:
 http://localhost:8000